-This course is required for all percussionist enrolled in concert band.
-However, the course is open for students who may be interested in learning more about percussion.
-Throughout the year, percussion ensemble will develop the skills that are necessary to be a percussionist.
+This course is required for all percussionists who wish to be a part of marching band or concert band.
+However, the course is open to students who may be interested in learning more about percussion.
+Throughout the year, percussion ensemble will develop the skills necessary to be a percussionist.
 Students will learn how to play a wide array of percussion instruments and musical genres.
 This music will be performed at a concert each quarter.
-This group will meet during 6^{th} period study hall and have additional performance opportunities at the state and national level.
+Percussionists who take this course do not need to enroll in concert band.
+If the student is unable to enroll in this course, they should enroll in concert band after seeking prior approval from the Band Director.